aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

 state of charge.
 If you add this your simulator will behave more like a real battery.`

-"No, it would be simple, I would just do what I did before, the hardest part would be finding good data and updating the diagram with a graphic."
+"No, it wouldn't be that hard, I would just do what I did before, the hardest part would be finding good data and updating the diagram with a graphic."

 :new_spec:`If it isn't a big deal add it.
 Otherwise, this is good enough.`